syncfusion-content/fileformat-docs/File-Formats/DocIO/Loading-and-Saving-document.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-and-save-Word-document).

 ## Opening an existing document from Stream

 You can open an existing document from stream by using either the overloads of `Open` methods or the constructor of `WordDocument` class